MarcL/markdown-to-mailchimp/examples/markdown/test.md

 title: 'Title of the email campaign in Mailchimp'
 subject: 'Email subject line'
 preview: 'Preview text for the email'
-fromName: 'Test User',
+fromName: 'Test User'
-replyTo: 'test@test.com',
+replyTo: 'test@test.com'
 ---

 Hi _|FNAME|_,

-Thanks for subscribing to my email.
+Thanks for subscribing to my mailing list.

-Testing out how the conversion from markdown to HTML email works.
+This is an email which has been converted from markdown to HTML.

 Thanks,
 Marc